Helping Clients Enforce Their Family Law Decrees With Orders To Show Cause

 Once a divorce or child custody matter has been settled by the court, a legally-binding decree is issued.
 This legal document stipulates all of the details of the new agreement, including parenting plans, asset division, visitation, alimony (spousal support), child support and more.
 Both parties are expected to abide by all of the terms stated in the decree.
 If one party does not, it can be incredibly frustrating.
 If you find yourself in this position, you may need to have the terms of the decree enforced.

 At Featherstone Family Law, we know that the terms of a divorce or child custody decree can greatly impact all parties involved, especially children.
 However, it is essential that the exact terms of the decree be followed.
-Our firm has the experience necessary to help clients in the Provo and Orem, Utah, areas who need legal help enforcing any type of family law decree.
+Our firm has the experience necessary to help clients in the Provo, Orem and American Fork areas who need legal help enforcing any type of family law decree.

 Orders To Show Cause (OSC)